iJustinn/Totonto_Reported_Crimes/README.md

 -   `outputs/charts`: preview of charts in the final research paper

 -   `scripts`: R code used to simulate data, download data, analyze data and visualize data

+-   `llm`: multiple conversations records with Chat GPT to assist building this project

+## Large Language Model(LLM) usage statement

+This project did utilized Chat GPT to assist during the research, development and writing processes.
+Record of usage could be found in `llm` folder of this repo.